muratk5n/thirdwave/en/README.md

 <img src="https://drive.google.com/uc?export=view&id=1B2wf9R7AMH1d7Vw6e2mucLbIQ5NSjir7"/>

+The backlas didn't happen because shitlibs failed making movies more cuck, or talking about more SJW concepts at schools.
+Doubling down on what didn't work made the fail even deeper, the art, political discourse suffered.

+---

 Through outsourcing, globalization after 70s, they killed wage growth therefore inflation.
 The lowflation world was a policy choice.
 But then people started dying of opioids.
 There was backlash.
+Trump.

 ---